RunestoneInteractive/thinkcspy/_sources/Studios/Chapter10.rst

     def bubble_sort(lst):
        """Sorts a list using bubble sort.
-          Deos not alter the original list but return a sorted version of it.
+          Does not alter the original list but returns a sorted version of it.
        """
        # TODO your code here